 The motor has a rating of 516ft⋅lb, so pretty much anything you can throw at it.

 Yes.
 It can be installed on the outside of a coop.
-It resists moisture both outside and inside; The box has a shed roof and louvered vents.
-Inside, we spray a coating on all of the circuit boards which helps resist moisture, The circuit boards are mounted vertically with channels for water to fall both behind and in front, so even if moisture finds it's way inside, they are protected.
+It resists moisture both outside and inside.
+Inside, we spray a coating on all of the circuit boards which helps resist moisture, The circuit boards are mounted vertically and water can fall down, so even if moisture finds it's way inside, it is protected.
 The motor is rated by the factory for IP65, but we are also spraying an additional layer of coating.

-About three minutes: * Open the app * Press the configuration button * Type the Wi-Fi password Done 🙂
+About three minutes: * Install the app * Press the configuration button on the device * Type the Wi-Fi password * Done 🙂

 Your birds are precious.
 We will include an optical obstruction detector to ensure no harm comes to them.
 We're also including a NO LOST BIRDS guarantee.
 If you ever have an issue with SecureCoop that we don’t notify you about which causes you to lose a bird, we will replace that bird.
-(Up to 10 birds valued at up to $5 each.)
+(Up to 20 birds valued at up to $5 each.
+Requires monitoring service.)

 90 days is boring.
 Got your attention, didn't it?